 The Rhetoric Phase

-Rhetoric: the art of communicating well, is taught throughout all the stages but is given full attention in Seventh and Eighth Grade.
+Rhetoric is the art of communicating well, is taught throughout all the stages but is given full attention in Seventh and Eighth Grades.
 Students at this age are longing to make independent decisions and form good social relationships wih peers and adults.
 The rhetoric phase takes advantage of this natural desire and gives students the tools and opportunities to express themselves in a myriad of ways.
 Teachers are passionate about bringing out the best in students.
 The Socratic method continues to inspire students to be fully present and engaged in all aspects of learning.
-The environment is dynamic, intimate, and nurturing, helping students discover their own specific gifts, talents, and potential.
+The environment is dynamic, intimate, and nurturing, and helps students discover their own specific gifts, talents, and potential.
 Persuasive writing, speech, and formal debate are taught, culminating at the end of Eighth Grade when each student presents and defends a thesis paper in the annual Cicero's Podium.

 Teachers are committed to spiritual and professional growth and receive regular training from outside experts in Singapore Math, writing, and leading Great Books discussion groups in the classical methodology.
 The faculty seeks to set an example of faith, character, and a lifelong love for learning.
 Engaging the heart as well as the mind, teachers believe students are made in the image of God with unique talents and traits.
 This creates an infectious environment and rich relationship between children and their teachers, laying the foundation for a life long love for learning.